 LASIK eye surgery has quickly become the laser eye procedure of choice for most patients because they recover quickly and have fewer side effects and complications than with other methods of vision correction.
 In fact, most LASIK patients notice a significant improvement in their vision soon after surgery.

-- LASIK removes tissue within the cornea to treat low to high levels of nearsightedness, farsightedness, and astigmatism.
+- LASIK surgery removes tissue within the cornea to treat low to high levels of nearsightedness, farsightedness, and astigmatism.

 - To treat nearsightedness, the steep cornea is made flatter by removing tissue from the center of the cornea.
 This moves the point of focus from in front of the retina to directly on the retina.